westre/Foundation/README.md

-##Project Foundation
+#Project Foundation

 Welcome to the project page of Foundation, a FiveM server script.
 It's currently a simple script consisting of one feature: whitelisting.
+More features will be added in the near future however, as the goal is to create an administrative system.

+##Whitelisting
 There is no configuration file available, so you will need to modify different files to let it cater to your needs.
-Also given the current limitations of the scripting engine, non-whitelisted players will **not** be kicked, but their controls will be disabled and a your message of choice will be shown.
+Also given the current limitations of the scripting engine, non-whitelisted players will/can **not** be kicked, but their controls will be disabled and a your message of choice will be shown.

 ####[Screenshot of the script](http://i.imgur.com/7WqHhFQ.png)